swarm-game/swarm/README.md

 But you can program cute little robots, and hey, that's all that really matters, right?

-The recommended way to install Swarm is as follows:
+The recommended way to install Swarm at the moment is as follows:

 1. Clone the Swarm repository, e.g.